Carbon NewsPrimary Nickel Production Surges 35%: Which Companies Are Nailing It?

 The nickel market faces continued challenges, with oversupply and price fluctuations expected to persist.
 Although some primary nickel producers are managing to expand operations, mined nickel output is under strain.
 The price slump has affected profitability across the board, with companies wary of reducing production for fear of losing market share.

-In a separate research and projection, nickel market size could almost double by 2034, reaching around $84 billion.
+In another research and projection, the nickel market size could almost double by 2034, reaching around $84 billion.
 Of this, the market analysis projected that North America would see the fastest market growth between 2024 and 2033.

 nickel market size 2034